 Antlerless permits were available for 19 of Vermont’s 21 Wildlife Management Units and may be used during the muzzleloader seasons on October 27-30 (antlerless hunting by permit only) and December 3-11.

 “In recent years, the department has successfully reduced deer numbers in many parts of Vermont to bring populations into balance with their habitat,” said Nick Fortin, deer and moose project leader for the Fish and Wildlife Department.
 “As a result, the goal is now to maintain current deer numbers in most of the state.”

 Deer populations in five wildlife management units, primarily in the Champlain Valley, remain above their respective population objectives.
 The goal is to reduce deer numbers in those areas.”

 “Harvesting antlerless deer affords Vermont hunters the chance to secure locally sourced food for their families.
 It also helps the department balance the deer population with the available habitat.”

-Fish and Wildlife urges hunters to review the 2021 Deer Season Guide also available their website home page.
+Fish and Wildlife urges hunters to review the 2022 Deer Season Guide also available its website home page.